alexoff13/RIngQueue/googletest/googletest/docs/faq.md

 `//util/endian/endian.h` also defines `ghtons()`, which solves similar problems in `htons()`.

-Don't forget to add `//util/endian` to the list of dependencies in the `BUILD` file wherever `ghtonl()` and `ghtons()` are used.
+Don't forget to push `//util/endian` to the list of dependencies in the `BUILD` file wherever `ghtonl()` and `ghtons()` are used.
 The library consists of a single header file and will not bloat your binary.